 This area is both on and off-page and relates to the speed at which site or more specifically the individual page loads for any given user.
 There are many things that can affect this, both on the server-side and also the user's browser too.
 However, we as site owners should only be concerned with those things we can control taking into consideration that not all users have to fastest connection or the latest technology on which to view your site.

 site speed and the speed at which a page loads in a browser has repercussions most notably from a user experience, and as we' ve pointed out earlier UX and the lack thereof is a big turn off for the search engines and as a result impacts performance.

 There are two ways to measure page load speed, overall page load times from start to finish, or time to first byte.
-It is believed that Google measures the latter as it is a better indication how quickly the page appears, against the former which is not necessarily as accurate.
+It is believed that Google measures the latter as it is a better indication of how quickly the page appears, against the former which is not necessarily as accurate.

-As page load speed has been shown in tests to reduce rankings and conversion rates it is important therefore to make the necessary changes to improve this aspect of your site as best a possible.
+As page load speed has been shown in tests to reduce rankings and conversion rates it is important therefore to make the necessary changes to improve this aspect of your site as best as possible.
 The following are some of the key things you can look at to make those improvements.

-However, only use Gzip for the file type mentioned and do not use for your images.
-Instead, image files such as .jpg, png, .svg etc should be optimised prior to being uploaded to a server. there are several ways you can do this, and again a lot are free, such as an online app call tiny png.
+However, only use Gzip for the file type mentioned and do not use it for your images.
+Instead, image files such as .jpg, png, .svg etc should be optimised prior to being uploaded to a server. there are several ways you can do this, and again a lot are free, such as an online app called tiny png.
 Alternatively, If you are using a CMS such as WordPress, you can achieve the same reduction in file size by using plugins such as WP smush for lossless image compression.

 Other factors slowing down your site are page redirects.
 This can increase the waiting times for HTTP response for each redirect in place, and whilst one cannot retrospectively change the redirects, it's always good to be aware of it for future planning of your site to look at alternatives before applying new redirects.